ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Initalise method is used to set up the state of the highlighter.

-#### Reset/0
+#### ResetHighlighter/0

-  > `public abstract void Reset();`
+  > `public abstract void ResetHighlighter();`

   * Parameters
    * _none_
   * Returns
    * _none_

-The Reset method is used to reset the highlighter if anything on the object has changed.
+The ResetHighlighter method is used to reset the highlighter if anything on the object has changed.
 It should be called by any scripts changing object materials or colours.

 #### Highlight/2